sramosc/kidpointsv2/doc/kidpoints.md

 ## Functional Requirements

 This is a secured web application.
-An user has to login in order to get full access to the features.
+Every user has to login in order to get full access to the features.
 The first three pages (welcome, sign up and forget your password) are the only ones visible without authentication.

 ### WELCOME Page (_UNAUTHENTICATED_):